-Play Safe and Play Smart
+Play Safe and Play Smart - IMPORTANT

-It is your responsibility as a player to make sure that everyone ahead of you on the road is facing you.
+Be aware that not all teams play at the same pace.
+Please respect other teams by waiting your turn.
+Do not throw your bowl into the team ahead.
 NEVER throw your bullet to a person's back.
-Do not be shy about yelling "Rolling!" or "Clear the way!" or "Faugh a ballagh!"
+If you anticipate playing at a fast pace, feel free to request an early tee time.
+If you inadvertently throw your bowl in the direction of the team ahead, be sure to yell "Rolling!" or "Clear the way!" or "Faugh a ballagh!"
 Never stop the bullet with your foot or hand.
 Those really are cannonballs and they were designed for mortal combat.
 Be careful out there!